Hazrat Nizamuddin–Thiruvananthapuram Rajdhani Express: History

 Thiruvananthapuram Rajdhani Express in its iconic Kerala Tourism vinyl wrappings.

 It has a record for the highest section speed, reaching 104 km/h between Ratnagiri and Sawantwadi Road (225 km in 2 h 10 min).
 It also gets a top speed of 130 km/h between Nagda and Hazrat Nizamuddin (267 km).
 It moves at an average speed of 69 km/h between Nizamuddin and Thiruvananthapuram.
 In the Monsoon Season every year from 1st June to 31st October, all the trains in Konkan Railway route follows a Monsoon Timetable to ensure passenger safety & less operational problem due to landslides which are very common & quite frequent in occurrence.

 Till the introduction of Madgaon Rajdhani Express in 2015, this was the sole Rajdhani Express that traversed through Konkan Railway.

 Coach composition

-The Thiruvananthapuram Rajdhani generally has Two AC 1st Class, 3 AC 2 tier, 12 AC 3 tier coaches, 1 pantry car, and 2 luggage cum generator coaches making a total of 23 LHB coach.
+before LHB coach upgrade this train used to run in ICF coach avatar and now LHB coach was given to The Thiruvananthapuram Rajdhani generally has Two AC 1st Class, 3 AC 2 tier, 12 AC 3 tier coaches, 1 pantry car, and 2 luggage cum generator coaches making a total of 23 LHB coach.
 Back in 1995, the train had 11 coaches only.

 It shares its rakes with Chennai Rajdhani Express, Secunderabad Rajdhani Express and Madgaon Rajdhani Express.
 Earlier, it also shared its rake with the Bangalore Rajdhani Express.